-grimace-py is a Rust-first RDKit add-on for exact rooted SMILES support enumeration and online next-token decoding.
+grimace-py is a Rust-first RDKit add-on for exact rooted SMILES support enumeration, online next-token decoding, seeded sampling, and reusable prepared molecules.

-Use it when you need Grimace’s supported random-writer language for a molecule, or when you need exact legal next tokens while constructing a SMILES string.
+Use it when you need Grimace’s supported random-writer language for a molecule, exact legal next tokens while constructing a SMILES string, or one seeded legal path with its per-step choices.
+Use PrepareMol(...) when you want to prepare with RDKit once and later run Grimace without touching RDKit again.

 GRIMACE stands for “graph representation integrating multiple alternate chemical equivalents”, motivated by research on NMR spectroscopy with language transformers (link).